Geostationary Carbon Cycle Observatory

-Geostationary Carbon Cycle Observatory (GeoCarb) was an intended NASA Venture-class Earth observation mission that was designed to measure the carbon cycle.
+Geostationary Carbon Cycle Observatory (GeoCarb or GeoCARB) was an intended NASA Venture-class Earth observation mission that was designed to measure the carbon cycle, building off the success of OCO-2, but in geostationary orbit.

 GeoCarb was to be stationed over the Americas and make observations between 50° North and South latitudes in geostationary Earth orbit 35,786 km above the equator.
-Its primary mission was to conduct observations of vegetation health and stress by measuring solar-induced fluorescence, as well as observe the processes that govern the carbon exchange of carbon dioxide, methane, and carbon monoxide (greenhouse gases) between the land, atmosphere, and ocean.
+Its primary mission was to conduct observations of vegetation health and stress by measuring solar-induced fluorescence, as well as observe the processes that govern the movement of greenhouse gases in the carbon cycle.